-Need inspiration for things to do with your kids or the kids you nanny/babysit for?
-Fitch and Beverly Stewart, president and director of Back to Basics Learning Dynamics, brainstormed 101 ideas to get you started.
+Need inspiration for things to do with kids?
+Fitch and Beverly Stewart, founder and director of Back to Basics Learning Dynamics, brainstormed 101 ideas to get you started.

-6. Make "daisy chains" with weeds in the summertime.
+6. Make "daisy chains" with the cutest weeds in the warmer months.

 7. Sew a homemade kite.
 Next: Make it fly!